Open-Source vs. Closed Source-AI: An In-Depth Comparison and Implications from the EU AI Act

 1. Security Risks and Misuse

 One of the primary concerns with open-source AI is security.
 Critics argue that open-source models can be easily exploited for malicious purposes.
-Percy Liang of Stanford acknowledges these risks but emphasises the need for nuanced regulation, stating, "There’s also dissemination of misinformation or the manufacturing of bioweapons, and maybe regulation should be targeted more downstream as opposed to upstream on the actual raw model."
+Percy Liang of Stanford acknowledges these risks but emphasizes the need for nuanced regulation, stating, "There’s also dissemination of misinformation or the manufacturing of bioweapons, and maybe regulation should be targeted more downstream as opposed to upstream on the actual raw model."

 2. Financial Sustainability